Top 10 Best Damage Restoration Companies in Las Vegas

 Emergency Response Time: Why 60 Minutes Isn't Just Marketing

 Water damage gets exponentially worse with every hour.
 After 24 hours, mold colonization begins.
 After 48, it's in the drywall.
 After 72, you're looking at structural remediation.
+This is especially true for flood damage or storm damage from Las Vegas monsoon season, where moisture mapping after the initial call determines how much secondary damage you end up with.
 I verify response time claims by calling emergency lines myself, at 2 AM on a Tuesday, on a Saturday afternoon, during monsoon season.
 Some companies that advertise 24/7 service sent me to voicemail at 10 PM.
 Those companies rank lower.

 Verified Customer Reviews: Reading Between the Stars